Dr. Gini (Virginia) Weber

 BIOGRAPHY

 Dr. Gini Weber is an Assistant Professor in the Bissett School of Business at Mount Royal University.
-Gini completed their PhD in Marketing at the University of Alberta and completed a Graduate Certificate in Higher Education (Learning & Teaching) at Deakin University.
-They are a Higher Academic Fellow (FHEA) and an award-winning educator with years of teaching experience across Canada and Australia, including such courses as Introduction to Marketing, Consumer Behaviour, and Integrated Marketing Communications.
+Gini completed their PhD in Marketing at the University of Alberta and has a Graduate Certificate in Higher Education (Learning & Teaching) from Deakin University.
+They are a Higher Academic Fellow (FHEA) and an award-winning educator with over a decade of teaching experience across Canada and Australia.
+They are passionate about marketing education and experiential learning, and take special interest in topics such as sustainability, marketing communications, and consumer psychology.

 PROFESSIONAL ACCOMPLISHMENTS